Chaoqizhu/Chaoqizhu.github.io/_pages/cv.md

 * **Principal Investigator**
   National Natural Science Foundation of China (NSFC)
-  *Fluid migration and its influence on seabed stability during gas hydrate dissociation in deep sea*
+  *Fluid migration and its influence on seabed stability during deep-sea gas hydrate dissociation*
   2023–2025
   Grant No. 42207173